tarwn/lessthandot-hugo/blogs/content/posts/2014-09-18-setup-iaas-in-azure-for-sql-server.md

 To show how quickly a Windows VM can be created, Azure has the availability of images to create quick Windows servers.
 While in the virtual machines page, again, click the New button in the lower left corner.

 This will show the options available for the new VM you wish to create.
-The option to select will be the “From Gallery” option.
+The option to select will be the "From Gallery" option.
 This will load another set of screens with preloaded images to select from.

 [<img src="/wp-content/uploads/2014/09/azure_4.png" alt="azure_4" width="624" height="195" class="alignnone size-full wp-image-2949" srcset="/wp-content/uploads/2014/09/azure_4.png 624w, /wp-content/uploads/2014/09/azure_4-300x93.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][4]